tobias-fyi/challenges/README.md

 ----

 #### Notes:
-- I left the shebang line in the .py files, so if you plan on running scripts in your own environment, remember to change that.
+- I left the shebang line in .py files - if you plan on running scripts in your own environment, remember to change it.